0xQuasark/rag-chat/README.md

 `npm install`

-Browse to the localhost and play around!
+Browse to the localhost and play around!!